Dustyroom/flat-kit-doc/_docs/shaders.md

 #### Outline

 ![Outline part of Stylized Surface shader.
 Inspector interface](/FlatKit_Manual_Images/stylized-surface-outline-interface.png){:.image-simple}

+{:.image-caption}
 *Outline* part of Stylized Surface shader.
-Inspector interface{:.image-caption}
+Inspector interface

 The *Outline* part of the *Stylized Surface* shader allows you to add pseudo-outlines to your models.